 Who were the real stars of last Thursday?
 The wonderful enthusiasm and communication skills of our speaker?
 The gorgeous late autumnal light?
-Our massed Persicaria vaccinifolia and Saxifrage fortunei?
+Our massed Persicaria vaccinifolia and Saxifraga fortunei rubrifolia?

 No, on reflection, I’ve come to the conclusion that whilst all of these were critical to such a successful day, the really important feature was the mix of gardeners who’d travelled to this remote part of the UK to learn and share with Dr. Noel Kingsbury and indeed each other.
 Several had driven over 100 miles, and so had to make more than a day of it.
 One of our happy band, a garden designer from Pennsylvania had even flown over from the USA to take part – and built a family holiday around this event.
 There was a warmth, enthusiasm and good humour to the whole day, which I think everyone benefited from.

 Noel kicked off with a discussion considering an imaginary plot of bare soil, and, left un- managed, how it would become colonised over 1, 2, 3, 5,10, 50 and 100 years.
-An intriguing way of thinking about firstly what natural trends we are seeking to combat or control in our role as garden designers and managers.
-(A hint of the default 100 year dominant landscape plant in this part of the world – a seedling oak at the base of a Japanese Maple, below)…Secondly of what strategies plants have to out compete or simply survive amongst their neighbours, and indeed thirdly the likely futility over the very long term (without generational garden management) of combating these natural ecological trends of plant succession.
-And very helpful ideas for any gardeners like us, who are facing the inevitable slowing down that comes with ageing, and want to try the steer the garden into a lower maintenance phase, without losing its inherent appeal.
-(How many different plant species inhabit the small section of ground above?
+An intriguing way of thinking about firstly what natural trends we’re seeking to combat or control in our role as garden designers and managers.
+(A hint of the default 100 year dominant landscape plant in this part of the world – a seedling oak at the base of a Japanese maple, below).Secondly, of what strategies plants have developed, to out compete or simply survive amongst their neighbours, and indeed thirdly, the likely futility over the very long term (without generational garden management) of combating these natural ecological trends of plant succession.
+And all very helpful ideas for any gardeners like us, who are facing the inevitable slowing down that comes with ageing, and want to try the steer the garden into a lower maintenance phase, without losing its inherent appeal.
+How many different plant species inhabit the small section of ground above?
 How much weeding is necessary here?
 And what does it look like in April or May?
-See the end of post for more).
+See the end of this post for more.

-I remember reading a letter in the RHS Garden magazine recently from a gardener nearing the point of having to let go of a garden lovingly created over 20 years, and then enjoyed for another 10, but now beginning to become too much to manage.
-When to let go?
-Perhaps we need to move into more of an enjoyment stage after 20 years of creating, and stop fiddling!
-Not that we haven’t enjoyed the journey so far…
+I remember reading a letter in the RHS Garden magazine recently, from a gardener nearing the point of having to let go of a garden, lovingly created over 20 years, and then enjoyed for another 10, but now beginning to become too much to manage.

-Group discussions followed together with a good power point talk to flesh out more about examples of different types of ‘perennials’.
-Just how perennial they might be, and how by examining growth and flowering habits gardeners can work this out for themselves, by considering taking the rabbit’s eye view of what the plant looks like at ground level.
-(Clonal Asters growing through Saxifrage below)…
+Group discussions followed, together with a good power point talk to flesh out more about examples of different types of ‘perennials’.
+Just how perennial they might be, and how by examining growth and flowering habits, gardeners can work this out for themselves, by taking the rabbit’s eye view of what the plant looks like at ground level.
+(Clonal Asters growing through Saxifrage below).

 Keen to try to find out what visitors thought about the day, we were very grateful to everyone for filling out a simple end of event questionnaire.
 Only 1 other participant had ever been on a garden based workshop before, and everyone ranked the day as both excellent, and also excellent value for money (from excellent, good, average, disappointing).
-And it was great that as well as making it non profit making, we were still able to donate part of everyone’s fee as a garden entrance charge to the National Gardens Scheme charities.
+It was great that as well as making it non-profit making, we were still able to donate part of everyone’s fee as a garden entrance charge, to the National Gardens Scheme charities.

-And over the last couple of months this has been taking place time and time again, as the flowers of C. hederifolium add sparkle to many areas in the copse.
-We’ve gradually worked out that the Cyclamen coexist really well beneath hybrid Hellebores (H. orientalis) if you are prepared to cut off the Hellebore foliage around the end of September/early October.
-They also do well amongst our deciduous Azaleas, which tend to shed leaves quite early, but some raising of the canopy of these is necessary as the shrubs mature, since the lower branches have a habit of bending down to ground level and providing a bit too much shade for the Cyclamen flowers to be properly appreciated or for the plants to thrive.
+Over the last couple of months, this has been taking place time and time again, as the flowers of C. hederifolium add sparkle to many areas in the copse.
+We’ve gradually worked out that the Cyclamen coexist really well beneath hybrid Hellebores, H. orientalis, H.x hybridus, if you’re prepared to cut off the old Hellebore foliage around the end of September/early October.
+They also do well amongst our deciduous Azaleas, which tend to shed leaves quite early in autumn.
+Some raising of the canopy with these is necessary, as the shrubs mature, since the lower branches have a habit of bending down to ground level and providing a bit too much shade for the Cyclamen flowers to be properly appreciated or for them to thrive.